akiutoslahti/calculus-demo-node/README.md

 }
 ```

-In case of malformatted expression, application will attempt identify fault and responds HTTP/1.1 400 Bad Request with JSON:
+In case of malformatted expression, application will attempt identify fault and responds:

+HTTP/1.1 400 Bad Request
 ```
 {
   error: true,